Martin Vengadesan: Career

 Upon returning to Malaysia, he joined The Star in 1996 as a music journalist.

 He worked at The Star from 1996 to 2018 and specialised in historical and research-based articles on music and politics.
 He also spent many years in the digital section as editor of The Star’s iPad app and news website, The Star Online.
 He wrote two columns for The Star, ‘Music Myths & Legends’ (2002–2012) and ‘Watching The World’ (2013–2018), which touched on music history and world politics respectively.

 For two years, from 2005 to 2007, he was also a contributing editor and admin of popular music website Progarchives.com.

 As a journalist and editor he was involved in highlighting police brutality and custodial deaths, press freedom suppression, workers' rights, Orang Asli issues, decriminalising medical marijuana, euthanasia and opposing the death penalty.

 Throughout his career, he also wrote against the race-based political parties that dominated Malaysia, and called for needs-based affirmative action and an end to the first-past-the-post political system.
+He also argued that Malaysia's race and religion-based political parties and segregated school systems were fostering new levels of division and racial divides.

 He was editor of Star i-Pad as it won a gold medal in tablet publishing at the Asian Digital Media Awards 2011, which was awarded by the World Association of Newspapers and News Publishers (WAN-IFRA).

 Vengadesan also helmed the Star Online as news editor when it won bronze for best newspaper website at the Asian Digital Media awards in 2013.

 In 2018, he represented Malaysia at the World Editors Roundtable held in Brussels, Belgium and cautioned against the possible misuse of fake news legislation.
 He argued that the government of Najib Abdul Razak in Malaysia has passed the law to help clamp down on exposure of the 1MDB corruption scandal.

 Ten days after the fall of the Najib Razak-led government, Vengadesan spoke to investigative journalist Clare Rewcastle Brown, in an exclusive interview where she spoke about her struggles to expose the 1MDB scandal (for which the former prime minister was later jailed).